dl9lj/station/README.md

 selection will be directly controlled from the Red Pitaya.
 When using Hermes Lite the Arduino can also do the band selection.
 The Arduino will be supplied with an 12V Power Supply which is alway connected to mains.
-Now the station can be turned on via the Python GUI or from any UDP sender with sending ":" (";" turns the station off).

 The Python gui will work on Linux and Windows Computers.
+The repository contains schematics and code.

 #### Station
 ![J13](pics/Station.jpg)